grixprotocol/defi-options-hub/README.md

 # Grix Protocol: Unifying DeFi Options Liquidity

 Welcome to the Grix Protocol, an innovative solution designed to unify liquidity across decentralized finance (DeFi) options markets.
 Our mission is to create a seamless, efficient, and accessible trading environment for everyone.
+Learn more about us and our vision on our [homepage](https://grix.finance).

 ## Dive into the Grix Ecosystem